 - Be clear about who is invited.
 Friendsgiving celebrations are often intimate gatherings between close friends, so you’ll need to be clear if spouses, significant others, etc., are also welcome.
 Not only will this help keep any unexpected challenges out of the day/night, but it will also let the host know how many people they can expect.

 - Everyone cleans up.
 Your Friendsgiving host has so generously opened his or her home for the event, so show your appreciation by helping them get everything back in order.
 Ask before the meal how you can assist the host, as they may have certain tasks they like to cover, such as when to serve the meal to keep it warm and to a schedule.

-Eating dinner certainly isn’t the only thing you and your friends will do during your Friendsgiving celebration – there are also activities to plan for!
-Some of our favorites include:
+Eating dinner certainly isn’t the only thing you and your friends will do during your Friendsgiving celebration — there are also activities to plan for!
+Here are five of our favorites.